Jeff-Wu97/Distributed-Fintech-Infrastructure-Testbed/README.md

 # Distributed-Fintech-Infrastructure-Testbed

 ## Update: Layout Optimization
-The new layout in *PBFT_v3* is friendly to operate.
-It could be run as a good demo of a transaction on 4-nodes mobile network.
-Do not forget the run the *tel_redir.py* first!
+The new layout in *PBFT_v3* is friendly for user operation.
+It could be run as a good Android Studio demo of a transaction on 4-nodes mobile network.
+Do not forget to run the *tel_redir.py* first!

 If you would like to catch main codes, please visit this page https://github.com/Jeff-Wu97/Distributed-Fintech-Infrastructure-Testbed/tree/master/PBFT_v3/app/src/main/java/com/example/commdemo.